We turn every person into a team.

 Who is this for inside a company?

 The workflow lives in finance, sales, customer support, legal, procurement, or operations.
-The buyer is usually the function leader who owns that workflow today, often joined by a commercial operator and at most one engineering lead.
+The buyer is usually the function leader who owns that workflow today, often joined by a commercial lead and at most one engineering lead.

 What if we don’t have a candidate workflow yet?

 That is exactly what the workshop is for.
 Most prospects arrive with generic AI interest rather than a specific workflow.
-The session surfaces the candidates that already exist in your operation and ranks them on a feasibility rubric.
+The session surfaces the candidates that already exist in your operation and ranks them on a feasibility scorecard.

 How long does a pilot take, and what does it cost?

-Most pilots run four to six weeks from kickoff to go-live, depending on the workflow’s complexity and how many systems it touches.
-Pricing is fixed at the end of the audit, once the scope and success criteria are agreed in writing.
-Before that, any number would be a guess.
+Most pilots run two to four weeks from kickoff to go-live, depending on the workflow’s complexity and how many systems it touches.
+The standard one-workflow pilot is €15,000 fixed when the workflow fits the pilot shape, with scope and success criteria agreed in writing before build.

 How do you handle our private data and internal systems?